The ring of local tropical fans and tropical nearby monodromy eigenvalues: Introduction

 The scope of this paper is not restricted to singularities that are non-degenerate with respect to Newton polyhedra: we shall actually introduce the notion of tropical nearby monodromy eigenvalues in the more general setting of embedded toric resolutions in the sense of Teissier \cite{teissier}.
 More specifically, let $f:(\mathcal{S},0)\to(\C,0)$ be a holomorphic function on a germ of an analytic set.
 We do not impose any non-degeneracy assumptions this time.
-The case $(\mathcal{S},0)=(\C^n,0)$ is relevant to the original Denef--Loeser conjecture, but the results below will be valid for any $\mathcal{S}$. \begin{definition} An embedded toric resolution of $f$ consists of a germ of a proper embedding $i:(\mathcal{S},0)\hookrightarrow(\C^N,0)$ and a toric blow-up $\pi:Z\to\C^N$ with the set of orbits $\mathcal{E}$, satisfying the following properties:
+The case $(\mathcal{S},0)=(\C^n,0)$ is relevant to the original Denef--Loeser conjecture, but the computations of t.n.e.'s below will be valid for any $\mathcal{S}$. \begin{definition} An embedded toric resolution of $f$ consists of a germ of a proper embedding $i:(\mathcal{S},0)\hookrightarrow(\C^N,0)$ and a toric blow-up $\pi:Z\to\C^N$ with the set of orbits $\mathcal{E}$, satisfying the following properties:

 1. The preimage $\pi^{-1}(0)$ is a compact union of a certain collection of orbits $\mathcal{E}_\varnothing\subset\mathcal{E}$.

 2. The images $i(\mathcal{S})$ and $i(f=0)$ intersect the torus $\CC^N$ by their dense subsets, denoted by $S$ and $X$ respectively.